- What We Do

 Turn back in time with me.

-Generations of Ohlone walked these trails, following the path of least resistance to move with the seasons and trade with other groups from around central California.
+For nearly 10,000 years, generations of Ohlone walked these trails, following the path of least resistance to move with the seasons and trade with other groups from around central California and beyond.

 The Ohlone-Portolá Heritage Trail is a recent effort to acknowledge this history, recognizing both the significance of the Portolá Expedition and the enduring legacy of the Ohlone people.